azadehdarabi/recommendation_system/README.md

    - Weights for each method can be configured via environment variables.

-For detailed documentation, refer to the docs/ directory.
+For detailed documentation, refer to the documentation.